 If potentially losing money is a concern for you, you can consider putting a rental concession charge (or concession fee) clause in the contract.

-A rental concession charge clause basically means that if a resident defaults on their lease, they have to pay back the amount of the concession.
+A rental concession charge clause means that if a resident defaults on their lease, they have to pay back the amount of the concession.
 This may be the protection measure that helps you decide whether or not to offer a rental concession.

 When should you offer lease concessions?